As those in recovery know, a relapse is never out of the realm of possibility–no matter how long you’ve been sober.

-Compile a list of tools that have been helpful in your recovery.
-Think about what you could do instead of use, and how such activities would point you back on the right track.
-Some examples of such tools include writing a list of consequences should you relapse, attending a support meeting, exercising, journaling, or writing a gratitude list.
+Compile a list of relapse prevention tools that have been helpful in your recovery.
+Think about what you can do instead of use, and how such activities can point you back on the right track.
+Some examples of such tools include:

-This may only apply to those who partake in 12-step programs.
-When facing a relapse, it can be helpful to revisit the 12 steps and assess wherein the steps you find yourself.
+When facing a relapse, it can be helpful to reinvest energy and time into support groups.
+One can revisit the 12 steps and assess their place.
 This is also where a sponsor comes into play.
 If you have a sponsor, they should be one of the first people you turn to if you feel like a relapse is a possibility.
 Since they’ve likely been in your shoes, they may have some insight and suggestions.

-Relapse prevention plans can include ways in which you hope to amend the damages addiction has brought upon your life.
-Separating these damages into areas like relationships, legal issues, financial issues, or education can help you regain insight as to why you decided to get sober in the first place and may make you decide not to put positive life changes in jeopardy by using again.
+Relapse prevention plans can include ways in which you hope to amend the damage addiction caused in your life.
+Separating these damages into areas like relationships, legal issues, financial issues or education can help you regain insight as to why you decided to get sober in the first place and provide motivation to make positive choices.

 As time passes, it may be important to revisit your relapse prevention plan.
-The components you acknowledged in your plan at the beginning of your recovery have the potential to change and develop over time, as do the people in your support system, so your relapse prevention plan may need to be revised.
-This can be done on your own or by sitting down with a professional such as a substance abuse counselor.
-Each individual’s needs will vary, so it is important to assess where you are in your recovery and what you feel your needs are at that point in time.
+The components you acknowledged in your plan at the beginning of your recovery have the potential to change and develop over time, as do the people in your support system.
+This can be done on your own or by sitting down with a professional.
+Each individual’s needs will vary, so it is important to assess where you are in your recovery and to be honest with yourself.

 Relapse Prevention Models

-Terry Gorski is an internationally recognized expert within the field of substance abuse, mental health, violence and crime, etc. Within his model he states the following nine steps to be imperative in developing a relapse prevention plan:
+Terry Gorski is an internationally recognized expert within the field of substance abuse, mental health, violence and crime.
+Within his model he states the following nine steps to be imperative in developing a CENAPS model of relapse prevention or a Gorski relapse prevention plan:

 Marlatt’s Model of Relapse Prevention

-Dr. Gordon Alan Marlatt, a University of Washington Psychology professor who received continuous funding for addiction research from an organization like, the National Institute on Alcohol Abuse and Alcoholism and the National Institute on Drug Abuse, founded this relapse model centered around high-risk situations.
+Dr. Gordon Alan Marlatt, a University of Washington Psychology professor, founded this relapse model centered around high-risk situations.

 The Marlatt Model illustrates how both tonic (stable) and phasic (short-lived) influences interact with each other in order to evaluate the likeliness of a relapse.
-The difference between these two variables being: tonic processes represent how susceptible you are to relapse while phasic responses serve as factors that either cause or prevent a lapse.
+The difference between these two variables are that tonic processes represent how susceptible one is to relapse while phasic responses serve as factors that either cause or prevent relapse.